kaxaru/orb.fi/readme.md

 # Orbiter finance

-Avalaible chains: Ethereum, Arbitrum, Optimism, Nova, Zksync lite, Matic BSC
+Avalaible chains: Ethereum, Arbitrum, Optimism, Nova, Zksync Lite, Zksync Era, Matic, BSC

 In order to work with the zksync you need: